flutter/website/src/content/ui/adaptive-responsive/general.md

-Requesting the size of the app window from inside the `build` method, as in `MediaQuery.sizeOf(context)`, causes the givien `BuildContext` to rebuild any time the size property changes.
+Requesting the size of the app window from inside the `build` method, as in `MediaQuery.sizeOf(context)`, causes the given `BuildContext` to rebuild any time the size property changes.

 ### LayoutBuilder